All Creatures Great and Small (2020 TV series): Second series

 Pre-production work had begun on the second set of episodes by early 2021.
 The production company made appeals for historic artefacts and props, as they prepared to film the next chapters of James Herriot's life.
 Due to lockdown restrictions, they were struggling to find everything from homeware to farming implements made before 1938.
-They plan to buy as many artefacts and props as they can because they expect to film multiple series of All Creatures Great and Small.
+They planned to buy as many artefacts and props as they could because they expected to film several series.

 Executive producer Colin Callender said in early 2021 that filming had been postponed due to restrictions necessitated by the COVID-19 pandemic.
 "We are using this time to commission Ben Vanstone [the writer] and the writing team to work on season two ... we're able to use this lockdown period to work on the development and script development".
 In February 2021, Vanstone said that most scripts had been written; he expected filming to start in late March (if the restrictions allowed).
 The writer hinted that the relationship between James and Helen would be developed; "we want to explore why they're together and why they work with one another".
 In the relationship between Tristan and Siegfried, the latter will be "desperate to move forward in his relationship with his brother".
 Siegfried's relationship with Dorothy would continue, but "there are still plenty of opportunities for him to mess things up", Vanstone commented.

 In early 2021, Ralph told PBS that he expected to see all of the principal actors when filming started, saying "The cast will be back of course ... and I've heard a lot of the crew are coming back as well".
 West added that director Brian Percival would also be returning.

 Actor Diana Rigg died after the first series had been completed.
 Callender said that the producers were uncertain as to "what we will do with the character of Mrs Pumphrey" (The Mrs Pumphrey character was based on a client of Wight's, Marjorie Warner, who owned a Pekingese named Bambi).
 In April 2021, an announcement stated that Patricia Hodge had been cast in the role.
 Other new cast members include Dorothy Atkinson as Diana Brompton, a possible love interest for Siegfried, and James Fleet as Colonel Hubert Merrick, a farmer who appeared in the Herriot book.

-Filming was underway by March 2021 for the second series of six episodes and a Christmas special.
+Filming began in March 2021 for the second series of six episodes and a Christmas special.
 Scheduled locations included the Bradford area (initially in Little Germany, Bradford, standing in for Glasgow), Kettlewell and Grassington (for the fictional village of Darrowby) as well as the Yorkshire Dales.

 Third series

 In January 2022, the show was renewed for a further two series.
-Filming on Series Three took place in locations including Arncliffe, North Yorkshire, Grassington, Harrogate, Summerbridge, North Yorkshire and Pateley Bridge.
+Filming on Series three took place in locations including Arncliffe, North Yorkshire, Grassington, Harrogate, Summerbridge, North Yorkshire and Pateley Bridge.